 Lovely Bed and Breakfast: We loved our rural stay at Ocean View B&B just outside of Dingle.
 Our stay came with a beautiful spacious room, views of sheep galore, delicious hot breakfast, and friendly advice on favorite local hikes from our host.

 City center: If you’ll be pub crawling, however, skip the short drive and stay city center at this luxe apartment with historic charm.
-You can check prices and availability here.

 5. Visit the Gallarus Oratory.